learnbyexample/cli-computing/cli_computing.md

 /dev/sda1       98298500 58563816  34734748  63% /
 ```

-Use `-h` option for human readable sizes.
+Use the `-h` option for human readable sizes.
 The `-B` option allows you to scale sizes by the specified amount.
 Use `--si` for size in powers of 1000 instead of 1024.

 ```bash
 $ df -h .